 - Patient Care: We will strive to improve the standard of practice and ensure the highest quality of care to neonates in our hospitals and around the world.
 We will care for neonates with the highest respect for their precious lives in a family-centered, compassionate, and caring environment, and utilizing evidence-based approaches to treatments that are regularly evaluated and updated.

 - Research: We will pursue new knowledge through high-quality research that explores unanswered questions and tests and refines previously established ideas in developmental biology and neonatal-perinatal care.
 We will engage in world class clinical, translational, and basic science research, aimed at improving babies’ lives throughout their lifespan.
 We will work collaboratively within and outside our institution in order to generate important discoveries that will enhance medical practice and inform the medical community and the public of evidence-based approaches to neonatal-perinatal medicine.

 - Education: We will impart knowledge, instill excitement for learning, and translate and refine questions into focused areas of research for our trainees.
 We will train future leaders in neonatal medicine, who will work in an academic or private setting and deliver the highest quality care to their patients.
 We will accomplish this by:

 - Allowing fellows to pursue their interests in a structured manner in order to produce quality research, addressing significant questions in neonatal-perinatal medicine.

 - Promoting a collegial environment that provides ample opportunity for fellows to grow and learn from their own and others’ experiences.

 Goals of the Program for Each Trainee

-The training program integrates a strong background in basic and/or clinical research with excellent clinical training in neonatal-perinatal medicine and is compliant with all regulations.
+The Neonatal–Perinatal Fellowship Training Program integrates a strong background in basic and/or clinical research with excellent clinical training in neonatal-perinatal medicine and is compliant with all regulations.

 Develop expertise in the care of all neonates, and experience in the follow-up and assessment of NICU graduates